Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 7% nominal return minus 3% inflation: Fisher formula gives 3.88% real return (not 4% due to compounding interaction).
 Cash at 3% during 3% inflation = 0% real.
-Equity typically beats inflation by 4-5% real; cash barely breaks even after tax.
+Equity typically outpaces inflation by 4-5% real; cash barely breaks even after tax.

 Quick example